 The Psychology Practicum Externships, and Social Work, Marriage and Family Therapy and Counseling Pre-Master's Internships are funded by Kaiser Permanente Northern California (KPNC) and are compliant with state and national guidelines.
 The programs are comprised of nine psychology externship sites and five pre-master's internship sites located within the northern California region.
-The part-time positions (16 to 24hours/week) begin between July and September and are designed to be completed in 9 to 12 months.
+The part-time positions (16 to 24 hours/week) begin between July and September and are designed to be completed in 9 to 12 months.
+KPNC trainees who complete an 8-month minimum training time commitment are paid an annual stipend for their service provision.
+KPNC trainees in the KP Counseling Center do not receive a stipend.

-This manual provides the policies and procedures that are applicable to trainees and faculty.
+This manual provides the policies and procedures applicable to all trainees and to training faculty.
 It is posted on the Regional Mental Health Training Programs website at https://mentalhealthtraining-ncal.kaiserpermanente.org/, the official bulletin board of the training programs.
-This website contains information such as the history of our programs, descriptions of training sites and rotations, faculty profiles and regional seminar schedules.
+This website contains information such as the history of our programs, descriptions of training sites and rotations, faculty profiles, and stipend information.